 Sick of sandwiches?
 Why not replace them with some delicious egg and watercress dip accompanied by some pitta and/or vegetable sticks?
 So simple and quick to make, and delicious too.

 A great idea for an after-school snack.

-Follow a recipe; follow food safety & hygiene rules; tidy away; chop using bridge/claw safely; use a vegetable peeler safely; shell an egg; mash; use a hob (with adult supervision); season to taste.
+Follow a recipe; follow food safety & hygiene rules; tidy away; cut using bridge/claw technique safely; use a vegetable peeler safely; shell an egg; mash; use a hob (with adult supervision); season to taste.

 Ingredients (makes 8 portions):

 - Black pepper, to taste

 - pitta bread, carrot sticks, bread sticks to serve.

 - Place the eggs in a medium pan of cold water.

 - Place on the hob and slowly bring to the boil.

 - Then drain, rinse in cold water, and tap the shells all over, leave to cool.